 Sungkyunkwan University (SKKU), South Korea

+As one of the oldest universities in the world, SKKU stands still as a well-respected university in Korea, with about 30% of their courses taught in English.
 Students in a wide variety of disciplines can spend a semester or academic year studying at SKKU either at the Humanities and Social Sciences campus in Seoul or the Natural Sciences campus in Suwon.
 Course equivalencies can be found for some departments.

 Note that the SKKU spring semester runs from March 1 to June 30.
 If you are interested in this exchange, please plan accordingly.